mrolli/slides-github-on-the-cli/slides.md

 gh repo list
 ```

-Show all repos in organzation IDSYS on github.com
+Show all repos of IDSYS on github.com
 ```bash
 gh repo list idsys-unibe-ch
 ```

-List all repos in org IDSYS on our GHES
+List all repos of IDSYS on our GHES
 ```bash
 GH_HOST=github.unibe.ch gh repo list idsys-unibe-ch
 ```

-Having an hard-coded environment variable is not a good solution when you are
+Having a hard-coded environment variable is not an ideal solution when you are
 using both GitHub platforms, therefore an elegant alias might come in handy:

 ```bash